thevoodjev/InjectRange/README.md

 The point of running InjectRange in CI is not to prove a guard is good.
 It is to catch the moment a guard silently gets weaker.
-Commit a guard config alongside your code, run it against the pinned corpus on every change, and let the exit
+Commit a guard config alongside your code, run it against the pinned corpus on every change, and let the exit code fail the build when a class breaches that used to close.

+Because the corpus is pinned, a red build has exactly two possible causes: the guard changed, or the corpus pin was changed on purpose.
+Both are things a reviewer should see.
+A run that used to report `breached classes: 0 of 6` and now reports a non-zero count is a guard that lost coverage, and the matrix names the class that opened.

+For a change-over-change view, keep the previous guard config in the repository and run `diff` between it and the new one.
+Any class in the `opened` column is a regression to explain before merging.
+The diff output is deterministic text, so it reviews cleanly in a pull request.

+## Limitations